lefyzee/Homelab-Series/README.md

 The goal of this series is to help students build practical, hands-on skill in homelabbing using tools that can be replicated on personal hardware or DePaul SecLabs infrastructure.

+If you attend via Zoom, then we will not be able to assist you in troubleshooting technical problems.
+We will try our best to help you if you attend the sessions in person.

 ---